FC Osaka: Eight-year stint at JFL

-In 2015, they defeated Cerezo Osaka in the first round of the 2015 Emperor's Cup.
-In 2018, the management corporation "General Incorporated Association FC Osaka Sports Club" was established as a prerequisite for joining the J League.
-In their 4th year participating in JFL, FC Osaka ended up in their highest ever position, finishing the tournament as runners-up.
-On 27 November of the same year, the club received an approval to make Higashiosaka City their hometown.
-The city is home to the Higashiosaka City Hanazono Rugby Stadium, which has undergone major renovations, ahead of the 2019 Rugby World Cup.
+In 2015, they triumphed over Cerezo Osaka in the first round of the Emperor's Cup.
+In 2018, the "General Incorporated Association FC Osaka Sports Club" management corporation was formed as a step towards joining the J League.
+In their fourth year in the JFL, FC Osaka achieved their best-ever result, finishing as runners-up.
+On November 27 of the same year, the club was approved to establish Higashiosaka City as their hometown.
+Higashiosaka is also home to the Hanazono Rugby Stadium, which underwent significant renovations ahead of the 2019 Rugby World Cup.

-After that, on 26 November 2019, an agreement was signed between FC Osaka and Higashiosaka City regarding the renovation of the second ground of Higashiosaka Hanazono Rugby Stadium.
-Specifically, the second ground, which was deteriorating due to its age, was equipped with spectator seats for more than 5,000 spectators, preparing themselves to a possible promotion for the J3 League.
-A roof was installed on one of the stands, and the stand behind the goal was sloped.
-All construction costs was funded by FC Osaka and donated to the Higashiosaka City after completion.
-This renovation work was realized successfully, with the refurbishment work being completed after December 2021.
-In addition, on 26 November 2019, the club submitted documents for the J.League, applicating for the "J.League 100 Year Plan club status", as one of the prerequisites to join the J.League.
+On 26 November 2019, FC Osaka and Higashiosaka City signed an agreement to renovate the second ground of Higashiosaka Hanazono Rugby Stadium.
+The aging facility was upgraded with seating for over 5,000 spectators, preparing for a potential promotion to the J3 League.
+A roof was added to one of the stands, and the stand behind the goal was sloped.
+FC Osaka fully funded the construction and donated the completed project to Higashiosaka City.
+The renovation was successfully completed by December 2021.
+On the same day, the club also submitted documents for J.League admission, applying for the "J.League 100 Year Plan club status," a necessary step for joining the league.

-On 25 February 2020, the submitted documents received J.League approval, making FC Osaka one of the 100-year plan club status holders.
-After that, on 30 June, the club applied for a J3 league license, aiming to be promoted for the J3 league by 2021.
-The J3 League license was issued by the J.League on 15 September.
-FC Osaka couldn't be promoted to the J3 League on 2020, as at the time of league's abandonment, they were placed at 9th.
-On 2021, it worked out nearly the same way for the club, finishing just two points behind the Top 4, and at the 7th place.
+On 25 February 2020, FC Osaka received J.League approval for their submitted documents, earning 100-year plan club status.
+Later, on 30 June, they applied for a J3 League license, aiming for promotion by 2021.
+The J.League issued the license on 15 September.
+However, FC Osaka couldn't secure promotion to the J3 League in 2020, as they were placed 9th when the league was abandoned.
+In 2021, they faced a similar outcome, finishing 7th, just two points short of the Top 4.

 In 2021, the top team's name FC Osaka was changed to F.C.
 Osaka (F.C.大阪, Efu.
 Sī.
 Osaka) as of 1 January that year.
 "FC" not only means "football club", but also various fields (Field), foundation / substrate (Foundation), for people (For people) "F" ” and the “C” which stands for Community contribution, Cooperation, Confidence and Creation.
 Osaka” was changed to “F.C.Osaka” (English notation: F.C.✩OSAKA).

 On 12 January 2022, the name was changed back to FC Osaka.